-The fourth box contained the optional Remote Panel that includes a flow meter, pressure gauge, selector valve and On/Off switches for both the Boost Pump and High Pressure Pump.
-This will be a very helpful in providing smooth operation of the system, as well as easy verification that the system is working properly.
-The panel was well wrapped and protected in the box, so I’ve included a picture from the Cruise RO website to show what it will look like.
+The fourth box contained the optional Remote Panel that includes a flow meter, pressure gauge, selector valve, and switches for both pumps.
+This will be very helpful in providing smooth operation of the system, plus verification that the system is working properly.
+The CruiseRO team wrapped the panel in the box, so I’ve included a picture from the Cruise RO website.